vinceskahan/docs/files/lvm/add-lv-centos7.md

 ## Create the volume group, containing the LVM physical volume we just created

+The disk is a Western Digital Red, so lets call it "wdRed"

     root@nuc ~ $ vgcreate wdRed /dev/sda2
       Volume group "wdRed" successfully created

 ## Next, use a portion of the volume group and create a logical volume

+Again, it's logical volume 1 in that volume group, so name it wdRedLV1 for lack of a better idea

     root@nuc ~ $ lvcreate --name wdRedLV1 --size 110GB wdRed
       Logical volume "wdRedLV1" created

-And format the logical volume as xfs
+And format the logical volume as xfs:

     root@nuc ~ $ mkfs.xfs /dev/wdRed/wdRedLV1
     meta-data=/dev/wdRed/wdRedLV1    isize=256    agcount=4, agsize=7208960 blks